DevOps-capsule/Kubernetes-labs/namespace-rbac/README.md

 Apply the RoleBinding: `kubectl apply -f role-binding-dev.yaml`

 13. Permission Verification Command:
-`kubectl auth can-i list pods --as=system:serviceaccount:dev:my-service-account`
+`kubectl describe rolebinding read-pods -n dev` to verify that the role binding is successful you will find the service account in the list
-Expected output is `yes`
+`kubectl auth can-i list pods --as=system:serviceaccount:dev:my-service-account`  # Might not work Expected output is `yes`
 ### Clean up
 14. Delete Namespaces